Office of the Dean of Undergraduate Students

 works collaboratively with the residential colleges and other University departments to promote and ensure the safety and well-being of our students and to cultivate within the student body a sense of community and inclusivity.

 - ODUS staff members advise over 300 student organizations each year.

 - ODUS provides support for nearly 800 student-initiated events annually.

 - Provide leadership development, guidance and other administrative support for student organizations, student government, class governments, Student Agencies, the Inter-Club Council and other student groups in the implementation of student-initiated programs.

 - Promulgate and uphold the community standards for behavior and good citizenship through oversight of the discipline process and development of appropriate policies and procedures.

 - Coordinate the management of student crises (medical, psychological and other emergencies) in collaboration with University Health Services and Public Safety.

-- Cultivate/oversee residential life through training and support of residential college advisers and dormitory assistants; design and implementation of the Residential Education Program; and management of special needs housing/dining requests.
+- Cultivate/oversee residential life through training and support of residential college advisers and dormitory assistants; design and implementation of the First Year Residential Experience (FYRE) program; and management of special needs housing/dining requests.